Mortgage Brokers Act Review Consultation

-The 2018 Expert Panel on Money Laundering in BC Real Estate described the MBA as antiquated and recommended replacing the MBA with a modern statute to regulate all those in the business of mortgage lending, with few exceptions.
-The purpose of this consultation is to elicit discussion and feedback from stakeholders on the recommendation to replace the MBA with modern legislation.
+In May 2019, the Expert Panel on Money Laundering in BC Real Estate described the MBA in their landmark report on money laundering in B.C.'s real estate sector as "antiquated."
+In their report, they recommended replacing the MBA with a modern statute to regulate all those in the business of mortgage lending, with few exceptions.

 Public Nature of Consultation Process

 The Ministry of Finance may share comments it receives with other branches of government, including the BC Financial Services Authority, which is responsible for the administration of the MBA.

 Freedom of information legislation may require that responses be made available to members of the public who request access.

 Submissions were received from 43 stakeholders including individuals, associations and corporations.
 Associations that made submissions included:

 - BC MIC Managers Association (BCMMA)

 - Canadian Mortgage Brokers Association British Columbia (CMBABC)

 - Canadian Life and Health Insurance Association (CLHIA)